 Finally, you may clean up and remove all of the droppings and nests you found in the attic.
 Be sure to wear gloves during the cleanup process.
 You will want to throw away any chewed boxes.
 Take this opportunity to also remove any clutter, so it is easier to see if the mice have returned.

 Hiring a Contractor is often the Best Way to Get Rid of Mice in the Attic

 As you can see, to be truly successful in getting rid of mice, it does take a bit of work.
 You can of course simply lay out the traps & hope the mice don’t return but this rarely works.

 If you don’t seal the house & block off their entryways, new mice will almost always find their way back into your home.
 Then you have to start all over again.

 If you simply don’t have the time and resources to do it yourself, consider hiring either a pest control expert or a handyman.
-It may cost a bit more up front, but in the long run it will save you money and you can safely rest that that your home has been secured by a professional.
+It may cost a bit more up front, but in the long run, it will save you money and you can safely rest that your home has been secured by a professional.

 House mice are a common pest since they are fond of living in houses, especially in the attic.
 A mice infestation in your attic can spread a plethora of diseases, so it is important that you remove them before that happens.
-Apart from the health hazards, mice can also cause a lot of damage within your household, such as chewing on drywall, electrical wiring, and wood furniture.
+Apart from the health hazards, mice can also cause a lot of damage to your home, such as chewing on drywall, electrical wiring, and wood furniture.

 So, make sure to follow our tips to get rid of mice in the attic and be done with these pests once and for all.
-If still you need more tips, head back to our homepage.
+If you still you need more tips, head back to our homepage.